 For this takeover, American baker and YouTube celebrity, Rosanna Pansino takes over the Wilton Cakes Instagram page for an entire day, sharing her favorite cookie decorating tips for the holidays.
 Pansino is someone who Wilton’s audience will like and identify with, and Pansino’s follower-base may be more likely to check out Wilton Cakes since Pansino is posting.

 When you’re having trouble coming up with social media marketing ideas, just choose one of the options above to help you add fresh content to your social media campaigns.
-If you need help developing a strategy or getting started with social media advertising, consider partnering with LYFE Marketing.
+If you need help developing a strategy or getting started with social media advertising, consider partnering with our social media marketing agency.
 Our team of talented social media marketing experts can help you grow your audience and improve conversion rates across social channels.

 Give us a call today to get started: (404) 596-7925.